-13.B.3.b.
-Voluntary Demotion - When an employee voluntarily demotes to a lower job classification, the salary of the employee in the new position shall be negotiated and in no circumstance may the salary increase.
-The new rate of compensation shall be within the range of the new salary range

-13.B.3.c.
-Position Downgrade - A position downgrade is defined as a move between job classifications where there is at least a 5% decrease from the midpoint of the current job classification as compared to the new job classification.

-13.B.3.c.i.
-Involuntary Position Downgrade - If an employee's position is downgraded involuntarily due to range adjustment or reclassification of the position, the employee's new salary must be an equitable rate commensurate with the qualification of the employee in comparison with district employee's qualifications in the same job classification.
-The salary change shall be effective the first of the month following the involuntary position downgrade.

-13.B.3.c.ii.
-If the employee's salary after the position downgrade is within the range of the lower salary range, the employee shall be eligible for wage survey increases and performance increases in accordance with these rules.

-13.B.3.c.iii.
-Voluntary Position Downgrade and Demotion in Lieu of Layoff - If an employee's position is downgraded voluntarily or for reasons of demotion in lieu of layoff, the employee shall be assigned to the new salary range and the new salary must be an equitable rate commensurate with the qualification of the employee in comparison with district employee's qualifications in the same job classification. , The salary change shall be effective the first of the month following the position downgrade.

-13.B.3.d.
-Disciplinary Demotion - When an employee is demoted as a result of disciplinary action under Rule 29, the employee's new salary must be an equitable rate commensurate with the qualification of the employee in comparison with district employee's qualifications in the same job classification.
-Under no circumstances may a disciplinary demotion result in a salary increase.

-13.C.
-Range Adjustments from Range Studies - When the salary range assigned to a job classification is increased because of a salary range realignment study, or from an out of cycle range realignment study, the pay of all employees in the job classification shall be increased by the percentage of change from the old range midpoint to the new range midpoint if the difference between midpoints is 5% or greater, subject to the availability of funds.
+- 132.B.3.b.
+Voluntary Demotion When an employee voluntarily demotes to a lower job classification, the salary of the employee in the new position shall be negotiated and in no circumstance may the salary increase.
+The new salary must be an equitable rate commensurate of the qualification of the employee in comparison with district employees' qualifications in the same job classification but shall not exceed the range maximum.
+The new rate of compensation shall be within the range of the new salary range - 132.B.3.c.
+Position Downgrade A position downgrade is defined as a move between job classifications where there is at least a 5% decrease from the midpoint of the current job classification as compared to the new job classification. - 132.B.3.c.i.
+Involuntary Position Downgrade If an employee's position is downgraded involuntarily due to range adjustment or reclassification of the position, the employee's new salary must be an equitable rate commensurate with the qualification of the employee in comparison with district employee's qualifications in the same job classification.
+The salary change shall be effective the first of the month following the involuntary position downgrade. - 132.B.3.c.ii.
+If the employee's salary after the position downgrade is within the range of the lower salary range, the employee shall be eligible for wage survey increases and performance increases in accordance with these rules. - 132.B.3.c.iii.
+Voluntary Position Downgrade and Demotion in Lieu of Layoff If an employee's position is downgraded voluntarily or for reasons of demotion in lieu of layoff, the employee shall be assigned to the new salary range and the new salary must be an equitable rate commensurate with the qualification of the employee in comparison with district employee's qualifications in the same job classification.
+The salary change shall be effective the first of the month following the position downgrade. - 132.B.3.d.
+Disciplinary Demotion When an employee is demoted as a result of disciplinary action under Rule 29, the employee's new salary must be an equitable rate commensurate with the qualification of the employee in comparison with district employee's qualifications in the same job classification.
+Under no circumstances may a disciplinary demotion result in a salary increase. - 132.C.
+Range Adjustments from Range Studies When the salary range assigned to a job classification is increased because of a salary range realignment study, or from an out of cycle range realignment study, the pay of all employees in the job classification shall be increased by the percentage of change from the old range midpoint to the new range midpoint if the difference between midpoints is 5% or greater, subject to the availability of funds.